sivy/monkinetic.blog/_posts/2018-08-20-colonies-of-the-federation.md

 While Mastodon has had the most recent success, each of these platforms serves different communities with different needs, and fill different media and sharing niches.
 But they are united in building on a model of interoperability over open and standard protocols, and a culture of openness, care, and consideration.

-In Phoenix a user will post to their blog on [Plume](https://github.com/Plume-org/Plume), and their followers on Mastodon share praise and boosts that flow right back to the post's commments.
+In Phoenix a user will post to their blog on [Plume](https://github.com/Plume-org/Plume), their followers on Mastodon share their thoughts and boosts that flow right back to the post's commments.

 A [Pixelfed](https://pixelfed.social/) user in Baltimore will upload their coffee poems every morning as sepia-toned photographs, using [Morii](https://mastodon.technology/@morii); later they'll watch as the humorous captions are shared from Hubzilla site to Hubzilla site.

-A small production company in Los Angeles, frustrated by monetization policies on Youtube, moves their content to [Peertube](https://github.com/Chocobozzz/PeerTube#--peertube), where they are followed by fans on Mastodon, Pleroma, and other platforms.
+A small production company in Los Angeles, frustrated by monetization policies on Youtube, will move their content to [Peertube](https://github.com/Chocobozzz/PeerTube#--peertube), where they are followed by fans on Mastodon, [Pleroma](https://blog.soykaf.com/post/what-is-pleroma/), and other platforms.

+These aren't just fantastic visions, these are going to be possible - and happening - now.